Tanvir000Tonoy/2025/February 2025.md

 [07.02.2025]
 In the morning It felt so tired as I did not sleep well last night.
 But at noon, I cleaned my room, had my shower, and  later breakfast.
 I enjoyed learning how to ride / drive a motocycle .
 I also know how it the cluch and gear system works.
 That was 3rd day I had driven a motobike, not only I drived but also I took shimul with me in the back sit.
 We enjoyed "Chatpati" in Soni road.
 It was full of fun , I overtaked a car , even though I had a strange feeling like is that me who is driving this motorbike .
 Indeed Allah allowed me learning this skill without having serious injury.
 "ALHAMDULILLAH :)"

+[08.02.2025]
+visited jamuna fp and later visited dental doctor for the filling.
 ```